 - Does the letter include any information about receiving aid during the summer semester?

-- Once a counselor or adviser has helped students fully understand the answers to each of these questions, as well as their importance, students can do the hard work of weighing costs and benefits of each of their potential futures.
+Once a counselor or adviser has helped students fully understand the answers to each of these questions, students can do the hard work of weighing the costs and benefits of each of their potential futures.